PriyaDevNow/The-Cobalt-Building-London/README.md

 - GitHub - used to save and store all files for this website after being pushed from Gitpod
 - Userpersona - to generate typical users of this website and ensure their pain points were alleviated by the website
 - Figma – I tried to use it to create wireframes but found it difficult so resorted to pen and paper
-- Coolors – for colour palettes-
+- Coolors – for colour palettes
 - Adobe Color – for accessibility contrast ratios
 - Canva – for designing the logo
 - Google Fonts – font was imported from here